A Complete Guide to Pharmacy Automation

 Pharmacy automation offers one such route, a proven system that has seen success throughout the US and Europe.
 With automatic dispensing robotics in your business, you can improve your overall dispensing capabilities and reduce the expenditure on manpower.
 The NHS Electronic Prescription Service operates in 93% of GP surgeries, with the future of digitally-integrated prescription systems set to be bright thanks to the potential combination of e-prescriptions, pharmacy automation and data analytics to help personalise patient medicine.

-Another key benefit that makes the NHS keen to push forward in automation is that by investing in automation, pharmacies can become more focused n assisting patients directly, which has a ‘knock-on’ benefit for the wider medical community as it can alleviate some of the burdens placed on GPs and hospitals.
+Another key benefit that makes the NHS keen to push forward in automation is that by investing in pharmacy equipment, businesses can become more focused on assisting patients directly, which has a ‘knock-on’ benefit for the wider medical community as it can alleviate some of the burdens placed on GPs and hospitals.

 What is pharmacy automation?